Logster9982/Logster9982.github.io/_posts/2025-07-23-startgg-api.markdown

 ## Accessing the API with the Python Requests API

 The GraphQL endpoint for start.gg is *very fickle* and requires specific variables to go through.
 We will need to use the Python `requests` library to be able to send a `POST` request to start.gg.
-In this request, there are three sections the `requests` needs to obtain before communicating to start.gg.
+In this request, there are three sections the `requests` module needs to obtain before communicating with start.gg.

 * A URL
 * A Header